An enigma with a tragic end

 Only three bowlers have ever taken more first-class wickets than Middlesex and England's JT "Old Jack" Hearne, who was born today.
 A fast-medium bowler with a textbook action, he took 3061 wickets in all.
 Three of them gave him England's first hat-trick against Australia, at Headingley in 1899, and it was a seriously illustrious trio: Clem Hill, Syd Gregory and Monty Noble.
 Three of his cousins and two of his brothers played for Kent, while Young Jack Hearne - who was said to be a distant cousin - also played for England.
 Old Jack died in Buckinghamshire in 1944.

 Stuart Matsikenyeri, born today, made his debut as an opener against Pakistan in Bulawayo in November 2002.
 He played one match in the 2003 World Cup, and played in the NatWest Series in England later that year, scoring a vital 44 at Trent Bridge in a four-wicket win.
 He got his first one-day half-century in 2004 against England in Bulawayo, in a game Zimbabwe lost.
-The year 2007 was especially productive for Matsikenyeri - he made three half-centuries and averaged 32.11 from 10 matches.
-He is also a useful offspinner, and played club cricket in Australia.
+The year 2007 was especially productive for Matsikenyeri - he made three half-centuries and averaged 32.11 from ten matches.

 In the 11 Tests he got to play, many as an injury replacement for Matthew Hayden or Justin Langer, Phil Jaques, born today, averaged 47 and scored three hundreds, the best being 150 against Sri Lanka in Hobart in 2007.
 Persistent back trouble cut short his Test career, though he remained a domestic giant.
 In 2012, Jaques announced his retirement from Australian first-class cricket to continue his career with Yorkshire, whom he helped win promotion to Division One for the second time.